Did First Round Of 2017 NFL Draft Shake Out In Patriots’ Favor?

-The New England Patriots were inactive on the first day of the 2017 NFL Draft.
-That’s because they were busy winning the offseason in the first week of the new league year.
+The New England Patriots were inactive on the first day of the 2017 NFL Draft, which was, in large part, a result of winning the offseason in the first week of the new league year.

 The Patriots’ first-round selection was decided last month when they traded it to the New Orleans Saints for wide receiver Brandin Cooks.
 While three wide receivers came off the board in the first 10 picks Thursday, the Patriots were sitting pretty with a player who already has accumulated 2,861 yards and 20 touchdowns in the NFL.

 Corey Davis, Mike Williams and Josh Ross could turn into better players than Cooks for the Tennessee Titans, Los Angeles Chargers and Cincinnati Bengals, respectively, but history suggests at least two won’t.
-The Patriots grabbed a sure thing, of which there’s usually none in the first round of the NFL draft.
+The Patriots grabbed a sure thing, of which there aren’t many in the first round of the NFL draft.

 Overall, there were three quarterbacks, two running backs, three receivers, three tight ends, two offensive linemen, seven pass rushers, four linebackers, five cornerbacks and three safeties selected Thursday.